Skip links

 in Tags

-Improvement of the CRISPR-Cas9 tool, which allows multiple targeted modifications of any DNA in vitro, for purposes such as: plants resistant to fungi and diseases, animal models of a disease, healing defective organs, reducing cholesterol levels, repairing stem cells in vitro , block AIDS infection,
+Improvement of the CRISPR-Cas9 tool, which allows multiple targeted modifications of any DNA in vitro, for purposes such as: fungus and disease resistant plants, animal models of a disease, treating defective organs, reducing cholesterol levels, repairing stem cells in vitro, blocking AIDS infection, and several

 January 2011